 I have to admit, I’ve taken to surfing more than I ever thought I would.

-I did extensive research about the best beaches in Sri Lanka for surfing, and the best hotels with surf camps.
-I knew I needed a lot of instruction, so lessons would be the way to go for me.
+I did extensive research about the best surf camps in Sri Lanka as well as the best beaches for surfing.
+I knew I needed a lot of instruction, so I focused on finding a surf camp that was both affordable and good for beginners.

 There are dozens of reputable surf schools along the island’s famous beaches, but one that stood out to me was The Green Rooms.